Top 10 Inbound Marketing Analytics You Need To Monitor

 Smart marketers know how many people are looking at their website, and where they came from.
 Web traffic is more than a single number, but a series of data sets that illustrate where you're getting noticed.
-If social media is driving your traffic, pat yourself on the back for drafting great linkbait and get to work on your SEO strategy.
+If social media is driving your traffic, pat yourself on the back for drafting engaging content that leads visitors to your site and get to work on your SEO strategy.
 In addition to initial site visits, track repeat visitors as a great indicator at how successful you are at drawing people back.

 2. Time on Site